jcondor98/statistics/docs/homeworks/homework-2.md

 required.

 Keep in mind that a pre-generated frequencies database is present in the repository, along with its training data.
+Also the interactive tool at the end of this page uses such database, taking it directly from the repository.

 ### Simple frequency analysis

-Frequency analysis for a text string consists in computing the frequency with which each letters appears.
-For example, we expect vocals to be more frequent than consonants in most of the languages.
+Frequency analysis for a text string consists in computing the frequency with which each letter appears.
+For example, we expect vowels to be more frequent than consonants in most of the languages.
 Different spoken languages shall have different letters distributions.